ch33r10/SunflowerCon/README.md

 Real talk about international cybersecurity incidents for in-house CTI Analysts.
 Involved in incident support?
 Yes, No, or Maybe.
 I’ll share some tips that you might find useful.
 #StandWithUkraine

-- This talk is geared towards: newer-ish to cybersecurity, jr. CTI role, breaking into the industry, & ideas for CTI Managers.
+- This talk is geared towards: people newer-ish to cybersecurity, Jr. CTI Analysts, people breaking into the industry, & ideas for CTI Managers.

 ###### `TIP`: KEEP UP WITH INTL.
 INCIDENT CYBER-RELATED NEWS